eag1ex/the-gas-station/README.md

 ### **\[GET] /recipes/{id}**

-Retrieve a recipe by ID
+Retrieve a recipe by ID.

 **Success Response:**